yzyhk904/USB_SampleRate_Changer/README.md

   - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/change_resampling_quality.sh [--help] [--status] [--reset] [--bypass] [--cheat] [stop_band_dB [half_filter_length [cut_off_percent]]]`
     - changes the resampling quality of the OS mixer (AudioFlinger). "--help" and "--status" options specify printing above usage and the status of AudioFlinger's resampling configuration without configuration changes, respectively.
 With "--reset" option, this script clears previous settings. "--bypass" option specifies to apply this configuration change except toward less than 48 kHz (excluding 48 kHz itself) frequencies. "--cheat" option specifies to switch the mode of third argument "cut_off_percent" (if specified) from "cut off" (i.e., at -3dB point, and also the middle point of a transition band) to "transition band width cheat" (i.e., the start point of a stop band). "stop_band_dB", "half_filter_length" and "cut off percent" specify a stop band attenuation in dB, the number of input data needed before the current point (optional) and a cut off (or a transition band width cheat) percent of the Nyquist frequency (optional), respectively.
 AOSP standard values are 90 dB and 32 (cut off: 100%), but this script's default values are 179 dB and 408 (cheat or stop band: 99%) as mastering quality values, i.e., no resampling distortion in a real sense (even though the 179dB targeted attenuation is not accomplished in the AOSP implementation).
     - Note: the resampler of the Android OS mixer is a pure Kaiser windowed Sinc interpolator (a 16 bit integer polyphase FIR filter and a 32 bits one) that has 127 fixed phase sets of FIR coefficients generated from specified parameters and a variable phase set of FIR coeffcients linearly interpolated from other phase sets.
 So 2<sup>&#177;n</sup> (phases) type up-sampling and down-sampling are very precise.
-    - Remark: the Android OS mixer recently changed to always bypass resampling if both of its input and output have the same sampling frequency.
+    - Remark: the Android OS mixer recently changed its behavior so as to always bypass its resampling (or virtual analog low-pass filtering involved by sinc function interpolation) if the sampling frequency of its input is equal to that of its output.

     - Appendix A. Examples of Re-sampling Parameters :